I still know it's you! On Challenges in Anonymizing Source Code: Related Work

 \subsection{Code Authorship Attribution}

+The starting point for our work has been the remarkable progress in code stylometry, that is, the authorship attribution of code.

-\subsubsection{Code stylometry}
+\subsubsection{Code Stylometry}

-The starting point for our work has been the remarkable progress in code stylometry, that is, the automatic authorship attribution of source code.
-In recent years, several methods have been developed that are able to almost perfectly attribute single-author code to developers using different concepts of machine learning~\mbox{\citep[e.g.,][]{IslHarLiuNar+15, AbuAbuMohNya+18, AlsDauHarMan+17, WanJiWan2018}}.
-These methods have been further extended to allow for attributing code fragments developed by multiple authors~\mbox{\citep[e.g.,][]{DauCalHarShe2019, TerPasBlaSua2022, BogKovRebBac2021}}.
+Several methods have been developed that are able to almost perfectly attribute single-author code to developers using different concepts of machine learning~\mbox{\citep[e.g.,][]{IslHarLiuNar+15, AbuAbuMohNya+18, AlsDauHarMan+17, WanJiWan2018}}.
+These methods have been further extended to attribute code fragments written by multiple authors~\mbox{\citep[e.g.,][]{DauCalHarShe2019, TerPasBlaSua2022, BogKovRebBac2021}}.
 This partial attribution, however, proves challenging and therefore leads to lower detection rates.
-For this reason, we focus our empirical analysis on attribution methods analyzing single-author code.
+For this reason, we focus our empirical analysis on methods analyzing single-author code.
 In this way, we evaluate techniques for protecting code under a stronger adversary model.

-\subsubsection{Coding style imitation}
+\subsubsection{Coding Style Imitation}

 Another branch of research has explored the robustness of learning-based attribution methods.
 In the first study by \citet{SimZetKoh2018}, manual modifications have been used to mimic the style of developers.
-Following work has then developed concepts for automatically create adversarial examples of source code~\cite{QuiMaiRie19, LiuJiLiuWu2021, MatStaPrePer+19}.
+Following work has then developed concepts for automatically creating adversarial examples of source code~\cite{QuiMaiRie19, LiuJiLiuWu2021, MatStaPrePer+19}.
 These attacks differ in the employed code transformations and search strategy.
-For example, \citet{QuiMaiRie19} and \citet{LiuJiLiuWu2021} develop several code transformations that modify lexical and syntactic features, such as converting for-loops to while-loops, whereas the approach by \mbox{\citet{MatStaPrePer+19}} targets only layout features.
+For example, \citet{QuiMaiRie19} and \citet{LiuJiLiuWu2021} develop several code transformations that modify lexical and syntactic features, whereas \mbox{\citet{MatStaPrePer+19}} apply rather simple modifications such as changing the layout or copying comments.
 For our evaluation, we focus on the attack by \mbox{\citet{QuiMaiRie19}}, as it has a higher evasion rate than the method of \citet{LiuJiLiuWu2021} and allows changing various lexical and syntactic features in C code.

-\subsubsection{Text stylometry}
+\subsubsection{Text Stylometry}